mikk22/iOSAssessment/README.md

 We would like to have a small application that accomplishes the following:

-1. The main screen will have a search text input where the user can search for any BestBuy product (e.g Mobile Devices as iPhones, HTCs, Samsung...) within any category or a category you prefer, once the search button on the keyboard, or the search button on the screen is been clicked, you need to search for those products and return to step 2.
+1. The main screen will have a search text input where the user can search for any BestBuy product (e.g. Mobile Devices as iPhones, HTCs, Samsung...) within any category or a category you prefer, once the search button on the keyboard, or the search button on the screen has been pressed, you need to search for those products and return to step 2.

-2. Once the products are returned, then you will need to present them as a list with the following information:
+2. Once the products are returned, you will then need to present them as a list with the following information:
 	* Product Thumbnail.
 	* Product Name.
 	* Product Price.

-	When the user clicks on any item within the list go to step 3.
+	When the user presses on any item within the list go to step 3.

 3. The user should see the details of the product as follows:
 	* Product Image, bigger than the Thumbnail.
 	* Product Name.
 	* Product Price.
 	* If the product is on sale, should show sale price.
-	* Number of reviews by the customers.
+	* Number of reviews by customers.
 	* Review average.
 	* Description.
 	* Related products Button.
-If the user clicks this button, go to step 4.
+If the user presses this button, go to step 4.
 	* Accessories Button.
-If the user clicks this button, go to step 5.
+If the user presses this button, go to step 5.

 4. A list view with the related products for the item showed.
 Every product should show the following information:
 	* Product Image.